drmikeuk/tips/pages/jekyllbasics.md

 title:      "Jekyll basics"
 ---

+This page outlines how Jekyll works, how the different components of a site are organised, how to create and publish new sites.

-Check out the [Jekyll documentation](https://jekyllrb.com/docs/home/) plus these [Jekyll Tips](http://jekyll.tips/guide/introduction/).
+For more information check out the [Jekyll documentation](https://jekyllrb.com/docs/home/) plus these [Jekyll Tips](http://jekyll.tips/guide/introduction/).

 Overview
 --------
 Jekyll takes plain text files plus template files and spits out a functional website.
+When you edit or add pages Jekyll will regenerate the site and you can see the changes when you reload your browser.

-This will create a new test site:
+eg this will create a new test site:
 {% highlight bash %}cd code
 jekyll new mytestsite
 cd mytestsite
 jekyll serve{% endhighlight %}
 Now browse to [http://localhost:4000](http://localhost:4000])

-When you edit or add pages Jekyll will regenerate the site and you can see the changes when you reload your browser.

 Files
 -----